rahra/onioncat/README.md

 * **-o** _IPv6 address_
   Convert _IPv6 address_ to _onion\_id_ and exit program.
 * **-p**
   Use TAP device instead of TUN device.
-There are a view differences.
+There are a few differences.
 See TAP DEVICE later.
 * **-P** _[pid file]_
   Create _pid file_ at _pid\_file_.
-If the option parameter is omitted OC will create a pid file at **/var/run/ocat.pid**.
-In the latter case it MUST NOT be the last option in the list of options.
+If the option parameter is omitted OnionCat will create a pid file at **/var/run/ocat.pid**.
+In the latter case it must not be the last option in the list of options or the options list is terminated with a "--".
 * **-r**
   Run OnionCat as root and do not change user id (see option **-u**).
 * **-R**